Office of Admissions

 Step 2 — Secondary applications

 This information is unique to the School of Medicine and gives our admissions committee more specific information on applicants.
-The secondary application is mailed to all students who filed an AMCAS application after residency status has been reviewed and comes with a fee of $75.
+After residency status has been reviewed, the secondary application is emailed to all students who filed an AMCAS application.
+The secondary application comes with a fee of $75.
 All secondary applications are due within five business days of receipt (no exceptions).
-Please note: failure to return the secondary application within five business days will result in your application being considered INCOMPLETE and will not be reviewed by the Admissions Committee.
+Please note: failure to return the secondary application within five business days will result in your application being considered INCOMPLETE and will not be reviewed by the admissions committee.

 Step 3 — Interviews